 To keep abreast of the environmental issues being addressed by the Iowa legislature, check our 2015 legislature webpage.
 The Iowa Chapter Executive Committee has outlined its priorities for the legislative session.
 The priorities fall into one of six categories – Agriculture and CAFOs; Energy; Good Government; Air Qualtity, Waste & Toxics; Water Quality; and Wildlands & Wildlife.
 See the priorities for the session on the Chapter’s Legislature webpage.

 The Iowa Chapter annual meeting is held every fall the Iowa Chapter.
 Sierra Club members from across the state gather to talk about the environment, enjoy a meal, and hear a great speaker.
+This year's meeting will be on October 10 at the Crown Point Community Center in Johnston.
 Check back for more information.